Our Team

 Past President (1987-2022)

-Vance joined WILD as president in 1984 after 15 years in international business and non-profit management.
-An innovative leader known for bridging the interests of people and nature, he has lived extensively overseas, worked in over 55 countries, and helped to establish many non-profit organizations.
-An acknowledged expert in international nature conservation and wilderness protection, including strong friendships and working partnerships with traditional and indigenous community leaders, he serves on the boards of numerous organizations such as the Cheetah Conservation Fund, Friends of Peace Parks, Fulcrum Publishing, Wilderness Foundation (UK), International Conservation Caucus Foundation, and others.
-He is also a co-founder and President of Wilderness Foundation Global (based in South Africa), and the Founder/Co-chair of the Wilderness Specialist Group (part of the World Commission on Protected Areas, within the International Union for the Conservation of Nature).
+Vance was asked by Ian Player in 1983 to return to the US and resurrect the International Wilderness Leadership Foundation.
+In 1984, he therefore restructured and established the WILD Foundation and became President and board member, in which capacity he served through 2022.
+An innovative leader known for bridging the interests of people and nature, he has lived extensively overseas, worked in over 80 countries, and helped to establish many non-profit organizations.
+An acknowledged expert in international nature conservation and wilderness protection, including strong friendships and working partnerships with traditional and indigenous community leaders, he continues to serve on the boards of numerous organizations such as the Cheetah Conservation Fund, Friends of Peace Parks, EarthToday/Union of Nature, International Conservation Caucus Foundation, and others.
+He is also a co-founder and President Emeritus of Wilderness Foundation Global (based in South Africa), and the Founder/Co-chair of the Wilderness Specialist Group (part of the World Commission on Protected Areas, within the International Union for the Conservation of Nature).
 He is the prolific author/editor of many publications in numerous countries.
 A native of the U.S. Piedmont region, he graduated magna cum laude from West Virginia University.
 For more information about Vance, please visit his wikipedia page or check out this 2021 interview with our colleagues at great.com.